TO SEE EARTHQUAKE NEWS, CLICK HERE

 The University of Edinburgh Theory

-Another qualified voice recently surfaced linking the quakes with activity at Horse Hill, similarly to Stuart Haszeldine.
-The new theory is by Grant Hocking – president and founder of GeoSierra, US based energy and environmental company – and it contains the striking illustration of the coincidences between activities that reduce the downhole pressure in the Portland layers in Horse Hill -1 well (HH-1) and the larger tremors.
+Later in 2019, another qualified voice surfaced linking the tremors with activity at Horse Hill, similarly to Stuart Haszeldine.
+The theory by Grant Hocking – president and founder of GeoSierra, US based energy and environmental company – is illustrated by a striking image of the coincidences between the larger tremors and activities that reduce the downhole pressure in the Portland layers in Horse Hill -1 well (HH-1).

 We filed a number of Freedom of Information Act requests with the various regulators trying to uncover relevant records.
-The reporting and monitoring regime is very opaque, but we managed to find out some interesting details and put a timeline together.
+The reporting and monitoring regime is very opaque, but we managed to find out some interesting details.
+We put a timeline together combining the FOIA documents, public records and seismic events.
 See it here.

 TO SEE EARTHQUAKE NEWS, CLICK HERE